-Professional dental cleanings (dental prophylaxis) are usually done by Dr. Ly’s Registered Dental Hygienists.
+Professional dental cleanings (dental prophylaxis) is a part of general dentistry procedure.
+It is usually done by Dr. Ly’s Registered Dental Hygienists.
 Your cleaning appointment will include a dental exam and the following:

 - Removal of plaque: Plaque is a sticky, almost invisible film that forms on the teeth.
-It is made of bacteria, food debris, and saliva.
+It is from bacteria, food debris, and saliva.
 The bacteria produce toxins (poisons) that inflame the gums.
 This inflammation is the start of periodontal disease!

 - Teeth polishing: Remove stain and plaque that is not otherwise removed during tooth brushing.

-Dental radiographs (x-rays) are important tools that provide valuable information not visible during a regular dental exam.
+Dental radiographs (x-rays) are important tools in general dentistry procedure that provide valuable information not visible during a regular dental exam.
 Dr. Ly and his hygienists use this information to safely and accurately detect hidden dental abnormalities and complete a treatment plan.
 Without x-rays, problem areas may go undetected.

 Dental x-rays may reveal: